 Under the UKGC regulatory framework, all players who sign up with locally licensed gambling sites must undergo obligatory verification checks before they process their first deposit or partake in any gambling activities.
 Customers must provide the following documents to verify themselves:

-• Copies of the front and back of one’s debit card, screenshots of one’ digital wallet, or bank statements as proof of payment method
+- Copies of the front and back of one’s debit card, screenshots of one’s digital wallet or bank statements as proof of payment method

 Responsible Gambling Tools

 The UKGC takes responsible gambling very seriously and requires all licensees to provide a set of tools that help players keep their gambling activities in check.
-Locally licensed gambling sites typically allow their customers to put a cap on their daily, weekly, and monthly deposits.
-This prevents online gamblers from going over the amounts they feel comfortable spending.
+Locally licensed gambling sites typically allow their customers to put a cap on their daily, weekly and monthly deposits.
+This prevents online gamblers from exceeding the amounts they feel comfortable spending.

 Those who suffer from severe gambling problems can register with GAMSTOP to exclude themselves from all UKGC-licensed online gambling sites with a single request.
 This is similar to MOSES (Multi-Operator Self-Exclusion Scheme), a service that enables British punters to exclude themselves from multiple betting shops by making a single phone call.